TritonDataCenter/rfd/rfd/0112/README.md

 "timeAuditSweep", setting it to an ISO 8601 timestamp of the current time.
 To find the next set of entries to audit, the auditor queries Moray for objects in the "manta" bucket sorted in increasing order of "timeAuditSweep".
-It would also separately query for objects with null values of timeAuditSweep.
+It would also separately query for objects with null values of "timeAuditSweep".
 This allows the auditor to balance auditing of least-recently-audited entries and newly-created entries according to whatever parameters it wants.